FlowFuse/website/src/blog/2024/11/introducing-industrial-visionaries-podcast.md

 This show is dedicated to exploring the transformative power of technology in the manufacturing sector.

-In each episode, our host ZJ van de Weg, CEO of FlowFuse, brings you face-to-face with industry leaders who are pioneering digital solutions, sharing insights that will help you navigate the future of manufacturing. interviews.
+In each episode, our host ZJ van de Weg, CEO of FlowFuse, brings you face-to-face with industry leaders who are pioneering digital solutions, sharing insights that will help you navigate the future of manufacturing.

 ### Episode 1: FlowFuse’s Nick O’Leary on Low-Code Development and Its Impact on IoT